istio/istio.io/content/en/docs/ops/configuration/traffic-management/protocol-selection/index.md

 In order to provide additional capabilities, such as routing and rich metrics, the protocol must be determined.
 This can be done automatically or explicitly specified.

 Non-TCP based protocols, such as UDP, are not proxied.
-These protocols will continue to function as normal, without any interception by the Istio proxy.
-They are not supported at gateways.
+These protocols will continue to function as normal, without any interception by the Istio proxy but cannot be used in proxy-only components such as ingress or egress gateways.

 ## Automatic protocol selection